Profit Shifting and International Tax Reforms: Model

+\paragraph{Profits.} The idiosyncratic profitability of an affiliate $m$ is subsumed in $\varphi_m$: this variable encompasses both the affiliate idiosyncratic physical productivity as well as its tax avoidance ability.
+The global post-tax profits of an affiliate $m$ that belongs to a corporation domiciled in $i$, produces in $l$ and books it profits in $h$ are given by

+The term $\left(\frac{\sigma}{\sigma-1}\frac{\gamma_{il}\alpha_{lh}}{\varphi_m}w_{l}\Xi_{l}\right)^{1-\sigma}$ denotes the global revenues of an affiliate in the triplet $ilh$.
+These revenues turn into pre-tax profits with the standard relationship that the sales-to-profit ratio is governed by the elasticity of demand $\sigma$.
+This parameter simultaneously governs profitability and the curvature of demand.
+Anticipating our calibration, we disentangle them by introducing a production-country-specific wedge $\iota_l \leq \sigma$ between sales and profits so that firms producing in $l$ have a sales-to-profit ratio equal to $\iota_l/\sigma$.

-We allow the tax rate $t_{ilh}$ to be trilateral, acknowledging that even countries operating under a territorial regime may also partially levy taxes at the residence.
-Taxing rights at the origin also matter when discussing ongoing reforms e.g. the global minimum tax reform which gives taxing rights to residence countries.
+We allow the tax rate $t_{ilh}$ to be trilateral.
+For instance, taxing rights at the origin matter when discussing ongoing reforms, e.g., the global minimum tax reform, which gives taxing rights over the tax deficits in tax havens $h$ to residence countries $i$.

+The total profits of a firm with $M$ affiliates headquartered in $i$ are given by $\pi_{i}=\sum_{m=1}^M\sum_{l,h} \pi_{ilh}(\varphi_m)$.
+Importantly, we assume that each affiliate books all its profits in a single tax domicile.
+This assumption implies that at the micro level, tax-avoiding plants' profits in $l$ bunch at zero, consistent with \citet{bilicka_comparing_2019}.
+Aggregate bilateral profit-shifting flows then result from the aggregation of heterogeneous profit-shifting patterns across plants within firms and across firms.

-\subsection{From micro to macro}
+\subsection{From Micro to Macro}

-\paragraph{Firm heterogeneity.} In this section, we parametrize the distribution of $\varphi$ and tax avoidance abilities to relate our model to bilateral macroeconomic flows, e.g., trade shares, multinational production shares, and profit shifting.
-We write the model with the understanding that further micro heterogeneity at the firm level would be subsumed in sufficient statistics as in \citet{arkolakis_new_2012,arkolakis2018innovation} and therefore specify the minimal structure to provide us with trade, multinational production and profit-shifting shares.
+\paragraph{Firm Heterogeneity.} We parametrize the distribution of $\varphi$ to relate our model to bilateral macroeconomic flows, e.g., trade shares, multinational production shares, and profit shifting.
+Despite its simplicity, our model retains gravity patterns for both trade and multinational production flows.
+We leverage this minimal structure to incorporate profit-shifting flows to tax havens.